Alert Section

 The Homeless Team will aim to prevent homelessness by offering advice and assistance to allow you to remain in your home, or they may be able to help you find alternative accommodation by looking at all the available housing options, including securing accommodation in the private sector.

-We will work with you to understand your housing need and develop a Personal Housing Plan to resolve your housing situation.
-This will be a collaborative approach and conversation about the help we can offer and the active role you can play in resolving your homelessness/threat of homelessness with your Homeless Officer.
+This will be a collaborative approach and conversation about the help we can offer and the active role you can play in resolving your homelessness / threat of homelessness with your Homeless Officer.

 Please view the 'Frequently Asked Questions' below which should help you with your initial enquiry.